Monday 29 Jul 2013 1 comment

 DuckDuckGo, a search engine that doesn't log your queries, has been in the news recently.
 I like their approach to privacy, I like that their birthday is on a February 29, I like some of the stuff on their founder's blog, and they did OK with some sample searches I tried (although they only index a small fraction of this blog's archives).

-On the minus side, I think three syllables is too many for the name of a search engine.
 A couple Echinopsis cacti at a neighbor's house flowered today.
 Each flower takes a month or so to develop, opens one morning, and wilts the same day.
 Two plants bloomed in sync this morning, something I've seen this species do enough times that I don't think it's coincidental.

 I poked around a little on the web and found pages on the why of synchronized flowering but not the how.
 I once asked a biologist friend how they do it, and he thought they usually communicate through the substrate—which didn't explain what's happening when plants in separate pots do it.